wjzhengsh/hyper-protect-dbaas-for-mongodb/webui-dbmonitoring.md

 ## Before you begin
 {: #webui-database-monitoring-byb}

-1. Be sure to have access to a Cloud Foundry organization and space in Dallas (us-south) and Frankfurt (eu-de).
+1. Be sure to have access to a Cloud Foundry organization and space in Dallas (us-south) or Frankfurt (eu-de).
     For information about how to obtain such access, see [Managing Cloud Foundry access](https://cloud.ibm.com/docs/iam?topic=iam-mngcf#mngcf){: external}.

 2. Make sure that all instances of the database cluster are running.